scottreeves10/r4ds/README.md

 - R Studio
 - tidyverse library and other packages

-## Putpose and Evolution
+## Methodology

 The purpose is to learn and learn well.

-1. I bought the paperback and started underlining key concepts, etc., old school.
+1. Bought the paperback.
+Using that at times, old school.

-2. Then I started copying text from the digital copy into .R files as comments, reading as I went, and coding the exercises.
+2. Initially started copying key text from the digital copy into .R files as comments, and coding the exercises.

-3. Then I started copying the text from the raw views of the .Rmd files on Wickham's repo into my own .Rmd files, again reading as I went and  coding the exercises.
+3. Then decided to copy the text from the raw views of the .Rmd files on Wickham's repo into my own .Rmd files, essentially reading the book as part of that process, and of course integrating the exercises.
+    - front matter output: html_document to web to run code chunks and show plots

-4. It would be easy enough to fork Wickham's repo or even create my own bookdown, and eventually I might do that with my own results integrated ...
-However - going back to the purpose of learning the material - the point is not to make this a copy and paste exercise.
+Note: It would be easy enough to fork Wickham's repo or even create my own bookdown, and eventually I might do that with my own results integrated ...
+However, the point is not to make this a copy and paste exercise.
 By going through every line, every word, and absorbing them while formatting and notating for my own purposes, that is the most informative process for me.

 ## Hat Tip